lionel87/fast-tree-builder/README.md

 ## Comparison with other tree building libraries

 The package aims to be feature complete and highly customizable, which usually opposes with performance.
-There are other packages that may be more `performant` but lacks features that I really needed in my daily coding.
-In standard scenarios this package should be more than enough.
+There are other packages that may be more *performant* but lacks features that I really needed in my daily coding.
+In standard scenarios this package should perform more than enough and nearly as good as other packages.

-I can imagine extreme cases with huge trees where this package can be slower, but you should write your own tree building implementation optimized for that exact case anyway.

-Hey, its not more than:
+For scenarios where performance is critical, consider implementing a tailored, optimized algorithm.
+It could be as simple as:
 ```js
 const roots = [];
 const nodes = new Map();